mariorod98/ObsidianVault/🌳 The Forest/A graphic pipeline is used to create a 2D representation from a 3D scene.md

 ---

 # What is a graphic pipeline?
-A graphic pipeline is a sequence of steps used to create a 2D raster representation of a 3D scene.
+A graphic pipeline is a sequence of steps used to create a 2D raster representation of a [[3D scene]].
 The pipeline's input includes the vertices, materials and cameras of the scene and it produces an array of RGB pixels that will be shown in a screen.

 The GP process is as follows:
 1. Apply transformations to the vertices.